Get Connected

 The Department of Health has established a capital fund to enable registered care providers and independent sector organisations supporting personalisation in adult social care to access digital technology more effectively.

 ICT, and the internet in particular, are transforming the way we communicate, learn and work.
-There are around 22,000 independent sector registered social care services for adults in England.
-Many of them are small, private or voluntary sector organisations who do not have access to high-quality internet or digital technology.
+There are thousands of independent sector social care services for adults in England.
+Many of them are small, private or voluntary sector organisations that do not have access to high-quality internet or digital technology.
 This means their users and staff are at a disadvantage in terms of access to training and development, knowledge gathering and full participation in the support networks available online.

 ICT can be used in many ways, for example to: